Project Overview

 International recruitment to increase the international pool of candidates

-In collaboration with the provincial immigration office and the Coopérative d'intégration francophone (CIF), a clear and streamlined process will be developed to recognize equivalent work experience and review all requirements for teaching in PEI.
+In collaboration with the provincial immigration office and the Coopérative d'intégration francophone (CIF), a clear and streamlined process would be developed to recognize equivalent work experience and review all requirements for teaching in PEI.

 Retention strategies for FSL and FFL teachers: preparing and supporting new teachers